-Operating rentals are for equipment needed primarily to prepare the pool for the season.
+Operating Rentals are for equipment needed primarily to prepare the pool for the season.

-The printing and binding line item is for the printing of the pool schedule and various cards and forms such as cashier reports, membership cards, and swim lesson certificates.
+The Printing and Binding line item is for the printing of the pool schedule and various cards and forms such as cashier reports, membership cards, and swim lesson certificates.

-The excise tax is based on revenue collected.
+The Excise Taxes/Pool Revenue is based on revenue collected.